Luke v Lyde

 Luke v Lyde (1759), 2 Burr 882, 97 ER 614 (KB) is an early judgment on the Law of the Sea.

 Facts of the Case

 A ship carrying fish from New Foundland to Lisbon, Portugal was captured by the French after 17 days of their voyage.
-The Sarah was recaptured by an English privateer three days latter and taken to Bideford. the defendant received the fish and sold it in Bideford for half its value.
+The Sarah was recaptured by an English privateer three days later and taken to Bideford. the defendant received the fish and sold it in Bideford for half its value.

 The issue before the court was: